Child & Youth Support Program

 - The child’s student loans or grants

-*The Canada Child Tax Benefit and the National Child Benefit Supplement are exempt income sources.
+*The Canada Child Tax Benefit and the Canada Child Benefit Supplement are exempt income sources.

 Applying for the Child and Youth Support Program